-Producers whose average annual gross recipts are \$1 million or less that use the cash method of accounting and choose not to account for inventories may currently deduct expenditures for direct labor and all indirect costs that would otherwise be included in inventory costs.
+Cooperatives that account for inventoriable in the same manner as materials and supplies that are not incidental may currently deduct expenditures for direct labor and all indirect costs that would otherwise be included in inventory costs.

 The average cost (rolling average) method of valuing inventories generally does not conform to the requirements of the regulations.
 See Rev. Rul.
 71-234, 1971-1 C.B.
 148.